Manuel A. Torres

-Manuel A. Torres-Nieves (born April 9, 1965), Puerto Rico's longest-serving secretary of the Senate of Puerto Rico in modern times, first served during the tumultuous years of 2005–2008 in which the Senate was controlled by the pro-statehood New Progressive Party (NPP) while the governorship had been controlled by the pro-status quo Popular Democratic Party, served a second consecutive term as Senate Secretary after having served as Acting President of the Senate from January 1–12, 2009, between the Senate presidencies of Kenneth McClintock and Thomas Rivera Schatz.
-He then served as Puerto Rico's first Electoral Comptroller before his third election as secretary of the Senate during Rivera Schatz' historic second non-consecutive term as Senate President, which ended January 11, 2021.
-On March 11, 2021, Governor Pedro Pierluisi nominated him as Comptroller of Puerto Rico, a constitutional role which requires the advice and consent of both the Senate and the House of Representatives.
+Manuel A. Torres Nieves (born April 9, 1965) is a Puerto Rican politician who served as Puerto Rico's secretary of the Senate of Puerto Rico, from 2005 to 2012, and again from 2017 to 2021.
+Torres also served as acting president of the senate from January 1–12, 2009, between the Senate presidencies of Kenneth McClintock and Thomas Rivera Schatz.
+He then served as Puerto Rico's first Electoral Comptroller.

 Private life

 Born in San Juan, Puerto Rico on April 9, 1965, and a long-time resident of Puerto Rico's largest public housing project, with his parents' help he was able to excel in school and obtain an associate degree (ABA) and a bachelor's degree (BBA), both in Business Administration majoring in management with the distinction "Magna Cum Laude" from the Universidad del Este of the Sistema Universitario Ana G. Méndez.
 He obtained his master's degree in public administration (MPA)from the University of Puerto Rico with a major in Administration and Fiscal Policy, with the distinction of "summa cum laude", on June 29, 2011, and an additional specialty in personnel management.
 In 1991 joined the Puerto Rico National Guard.
 Since 2016 he is a Certified Fraud Examiner (CFE).
 A member of the Police Athletic League and the Boys and Girls Club of San Juan, he also excelled in basketball.
 A widower and a member of the Episcopal Church, he is the father of Jessica and Alex Manuel, a CBP federal agent and the father of Torres' only granddaughter and grandson.
 He is now married to Linnette Martínez-Ruiz.